radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 Your next Rockstar Unicorn isn't within today's current top 5-10% of all
-developers: they're hanging with the rest of their peers in the other part of this totally scientific graph that I didn't make up.
+developers: they're hanging with the rest of their peers in the other part of this totally scientific graph that I didn't make up on the spot.
+These people need some mentoring in order to grow into the next generation of brilliant people.

-There isn't an endless supply of brilliant people.
+There isn't an endless supply of brilliant people that we can just keep harvesting today.
 This talent pool of amazingly talented and gifted developers, as we're painfully finding out, is not limitless.
 We must lower the bar for our hiring, and hire juniors.
 We must then train these juniors up to be our next generation of brilliant minds.

 It is very, very difficult to hire a senior developer today in Rubyland.
 And so we must grow our own senior developers.
 This is a process that will take time.